 Collaborations (Capitalize when referring to the event.)

 Commencement, Commencement Weekend: capitalize when referring to Smith College.

 common application form

-computer and technology terms: email, webpage.
+computer and technology terms: email, webpage, internet.
 See also web.

 concentrations: Use lowercase when citing Smith's academic concentrations (archives concentration, concentration in archives; Buddhist studies).

 corporation names: On first reference, use the corporation's full formal name (Ford Motor Company); the shortened name can be used for subsequent references (Ford).
 To confirm the actual name, consult the AP Stylebook under "company names," look at the online Nasdaq listing or at the copyright notice at the bottom of the corporation's home page.
 Capitalize "The" if it's part of the official name.
 Do not use all capital letters (Ikea) unless the letters are individually pronounced (BMW).

 Inc.: When included as part of a company's name, do not set off with a comma.

 course titles: Use initial caps for full titles of courses; do not use italics or quotation marks.
 (Cell Biology; an introductory history course; AAS 245 The Harlem Renaissance)